 There are three basic types of groups offered at CAPS: therapy groups, drop-in groups and workshops.

 Therapy groups are issue-specific groups.
 These groups address one particular issue, such as eating disorders, sexual assault, or graduate women’s issues.
 You are usually referred directly to one of these groups by your clinician, and there is usually a group screening before you become a participant in the group.
 Complete the on-line form in order to express your interest in a group, and the group leaders will contact you.

 CAPS now has an exciting new initiative in group therapy.
 We are offering at least one co-ed Interpersonal Growth Group (IGG) every day.
 In these groups, 7-10 students meet weekly with 2 therapist leaders.
 Group is a great place to share your concerns, get support, and learn from others.
 Students who participate in group therapy feel less isolated, more self-aware, and more connected to others as a result of being in group.
 The true power of Interpersonal Growth Groups lies in the interactions among members, their reactions to each other, and what they learn about themselves as a result.
 Interpersonal Growth Groups provide an opportunity to learn about how others experience you, to study your own style of relating, and to learn how that style may interfere with developing satisfying relationships.
 In group, you can experiment with being different.

-Workshops include Anxiety Workshop, Career Anxiety Workshop, and Mindfulness Skills.
+Workshops include Mindfulness-Based Stress Reduction, Mindfulness Skills Workshop, Penn Engagement, International Experience Series, ACTIVATE, and others.
 For these events, you can register for all sessions or for specific sessions, depending on the workshop.